Jenny Nicolas, University of Edinburgh, UK

 Evelyn is a PhD candidate at New York University School of Medicine.
 Her research focuses on the importance of inflammation in the development of obesity driven diabetes.
-At the Albert and Mary Lasker Foundation, Evelyn conducts policy research for strategy meetings and content editing for the foundation's website.
+At the Albert and Mary Lasker Foundation, Evelyn conducts policy research for strategy meetings, content editing for the foundation's website and helps with the Lasker newsletter and other communications tasks.

 Julia Schluger, Columbia University